 - Sponsored Americorps teams to remove extensive old barbed wire from trails and construct new wooden fence along Quail Hollow Road perimeter and at the far southern end of the Discovery trail.

-- Provided and hand tools and meals for Americorps teams working on annual park maintenance and cleanup projects.
+- Provided and hand tools, tickets to Monterey Bay Aquarium, and meals for Americorps teams working on annual park maintenance and cleanup projects.

 - Paid for the installation of safety hand railings at entrance to the Visitor Center.